SimPLU3D/simplu3D-tutorial/README.md

 Documentation and tutorial dedicated to SimPLU3D project.

+This branch contains the documentation as markdown files that will be used to generate the [website](https://simplu3d.github.io/simplu3D-tutorial/).

-mk-docs is used to generate the website in gh-pages branch from mardkown files in docs branch.
+[mk-docs](https://simplu3d.github.io/simplu3D-tutorial/) is used to generate the website in gh-pages branch from mardkown files in docs branch.

-You have just to run the command : mkdocs serve (to run a local instance of the doc) or mkdocs gh-pages (to deploy the website on Github)
+You have just to run the command :

+- **mkdocs serve** (to run a local instance of the doc)
+- **mkdocs gh-pages** (to deploy the website on Github)